OPEN HEARTS! CONNECTED HANDS!

 Aaron Goodman, Executive Director

 Aaron holds a Bachelor's Degree in Electrical Engineering and a Master's Degree in English with emphasis in Critical Theory and Cultural Studies, both from New Mexico State University.
 He came to NMCCH after a thirty year career in engineering and project management supporting NASA's Goddard Space Flight Center

-Aaron has been married to his wonderfully patient wife Lana for nearly thirty years, and together they are blessed with three amazing daughters.
+Aaron has been married to his wonderfully patient wife Lana for thirty years, and together they are blessed with three amazing daughters.

 Stephen Hardin, Director of Development